The Diocese of Hawai'i

 For a complete list of churches and clergy by island, please visit the "Our Churches" page.

 The Office of the Bishop

 The Right Reverend Robert L. Fitzpatrick became Diocesan Bishop on March 10, 2007, after serving as the Bishop’s Canon since 2000.
 He is the fifth Bishop of the Episcopal Diocese of Hawaii and has oversight of the Episcopal Churches in Micronesia (Guam and Saipan).
 Bishop Fitzpatrick emphasizes that the congregations of the Diocese must cooperate with one another to accomplish the ministry and mission to which God calls us.
-The Bishop’s staff consists of four additional full-time employees and and two part-time employees.
+The Bishop’s staff consists of six additional full-time employees and and one part-time employee.
 Please visit the "Bishop's Staff" page for contact information.